ZePrA | Troubleshooting

 3. Select the Desired Base Folder.
 The hot folders of imported queues will be created inside this folder when importing the configuration.

 4. By clicking the Preview button, the files and settings of the CCF file(s) are examined and listed in detail before they are actually imported.
-This allows for inspection of the profiles that will be imported, spot color libraries, media wedges, configuration and folder names, and the locations of those folders.
+This allows for inspection of the items to be imported, e.g., profiles , spot color libraries, media wedges, the configuration and queue names, and the locations of the hot folders.

 Note: Imported configurations are inactive until activated in the Overview window.